The Mekong Bobtail cat still a rare breed of cat, since at the beginning of the decade of 2010 its population barely exceeded 600 registered copies.

 Dorothy Hinds-Daugherty decided to baptize these cats with the name of Snowshoe, in reference to its white paws, that give the impression that they have just walked through fresh snow.
 Although there is little written record of his work, it is accepted that he continued to cross these cats with siamese cats and the American shorthair cat, but also with him Sacred Cat of Burma (Birman), aiming to get a cat of type Siamese with white legs and a more rounded body.

-One of these crosses with a American shorthair cat (black with white markings on the belly, the legs and the face) gave rise to the white mark in the form of “V” in the face, which is now a characteristic of the breed.
+One of these crosses with a American shorthair cat (black with white markings on the belly, the legs and the face) resulted in the white “V” shaped mark on the face, which is now a characteristic of the breed.

 But, Dorothy Hinds-Daugherty stopped breeding and interest in the breed diminished, so in 1977 there was only one breeder, Vikki Ollander.
 He had already drawn up the first breed standard and was struggling to develop it.
 Then he received the support of Jim Hoffman and Georgia Kuhnell, who decided to raise themselves to Snowshoes.
 They were soon joined by other breeders and got the breed recognized by the American Cat Breeders Federation.
 (CFF) in 1983.